 Base case

 The base case is more measured.
 PLX continues generating product and milestone revenue, but quarterly results remain lumpy.
 Elfabrio grows, but not explosively.
 Elelyso contributes, but with partner-driven timing.
 PRX-115 remains promising, but investors wait for data.
-The stock can rerate moderately if guidance is met and cash remains healthy, but the market may avoid assigning a premium multiple until recurring revenue and pipeline evidence are more consistent.
+The stock can rerate moderately if guidance is met and cash remains healthy, but the market may avoid assigning a premium multiple until recurring revenue, milestone/royalty visibility and pipeline evidence are more consistent.

 Bear case